 By monitoring the activity of the demand controller, you can observe the behavior of your electrical usage as it occurs.
-EnergyAccess alerts you when the average demand approaches the demand limit, allowing you to manually control loads.
+EnergyAccess alerts you when the average demand approaches the demand limit, allowing you to manually control loads, if necessary.

-To begin monitoring the status of the connected demand controller
+C To begin monitoring the status of the connected demand controller